 The Stages Cycling G3 L Ultegra R8000 brand power meter is one of the most powerful meters on the market as they have been tested in major international competitions such as the Tour de France and tested by some championship winners.

-This power meter is designed to be used by high performance athletes on bike, professionals thanks to its excellent quality.
+This power meter is designed to be used by high performance athletes, professionals thanks to its excellent quality.
 The power of this meter is compatible with Bluetooth and ANT +.

 This meter can be used with all Shimano transmissions.
 As is already known, precision is a very important point in choosing a power meter, so it is important that you understand that the precision of this model is +/- 1.5% for this reason it falls within the range of the best models of enhancers.

 The PowerTap G3 gives you a combined measurement of the power produced by the right and left legs and does not measure it independently.

 While not essential, if you need a separate measurement for your specific left and right leg, you might consider looking at some pedal knobs.

 The PowerTap is one of the most widely used and established power meters on the market and for good reason – it has been around in different models for over 15 years.